DJ Tim Westwood steps down from Capital Xtra radio show after allegations

 On Tuesday, a joint investigation by the BBC and The Guardian featured the accounts of seven women relating to alleged incidents between 1992 and 2017.

-Westwood presented a weekly Saturday night slot on hip-hop station Capital Xtra.
+Westwood presented a Saturday night slot on hip-hop station Capital Xtra.
 He previously hosted shows on Radio 1 and 1Xtra from 1994 to 2013.

+Two of his forthcoming planned DJ sets in Birmingham and Bognor Regis have also been cancelled in light of the allegations.

+The women accused Westwood of predatory sexual behaviour and touching, claiming he abused his position in the music industry to exploit them.